H-H-bin/ohmytoolboxs/README.md

-# OhMyToolboxs - ADB Tools �
+# OhMyToolboxs - Android Development Tools

-A comprehensive Android Debug Bridge (ADB) toolbox application built with Rust and egui, designed specifically for Android development and device management.
+A comprehensive Android development toolbox application built with Rust and egui, featuring ADB and Fastboot tools for complete Android device management and firmware operations.

 ## Features